labiium/dociium/README.md

 **"Documentation not found"**
 - Ensure the crate has documentation published on docs.rs
 - Try a different version or use "latest"
+- Check that the item path is correct (e.g., "tokio::sync::Mutex" not "tokio::Mutex")

 **"Network timeout"**
 - Check internet connectivity
 - docs.rs may be temporarily unavailable
+- The URL discovery process tries multiple patterns and may take longer for complex items

 **"Cache permission errors"**
 - Ensure write permissions to cache directory